jsalonen/yle-api/README.md

 	npm install yle-api

-In order to use Yle API, you must provide it with your developer API keys, which you can order from the developer site at: http://developer.yle.fi/.
+In order to use Yle API, you must provide SDK with your developer API keys.
+The keys can be ordered from the official developer site at: http://developer.yle.fi/.

 Note that terms of service apply to any usage of the API, including this SDK.